Adjusting to a Flat Arc

 - Keeping a steeper bat path suited to a high arc, resulting in under-the-ball contact and pop-ups

-- Assuming a flat arc automatically means an illegal pitch, when a flat pitch can still be within the legal minimum window
+- Assuming a flat arc on its own means an illegal pitch, when a flat pitch can still be within the legal minimum window

 In SwingVantage Motion Lab